 \section{Introduction}

-Graphs, as a highly flexible data structure capable of effectively representing complex relational networks in the real world, have been widely applied across diverse domains including molecular design \citep{gcnmole}, traffic modeling \citep{gman}, social network analysis \citep{borgatti2009network}, and code completion \citep{graphcoder}.
-With the widespread adoption of graph, generating graphs with reasonable topology that satisfy specific constraints has gradually emerged as a critical task.
-Such graph generation enables the discovery of novel graph structures \citep{liu2018constrained}, the simulation of real-world system \citep{yu2019real}, context-aware retrieval \citep{brockschmidtgenerative}, and dataset augmentation by producing structurally similar graphs to further support model training, optimization, and enhancement.
+Graphs, as a highly flexible data structure capable of effectively representing complex relational networks in the real world, have been widely applied across diverse domains including molecular design \cite{gcnmole}, traffic modeling \cite{gman}, social network analysis \cite{borgatti2009network}, and code completion \cite{graphcoder}.
+With the widespread adoption of graphs, generating graphs with reasonable topology that satisfy specific constraints has gradually emerged as a critical task.
+Such graph generation enables the discovery of novel graph structures \cite{liu2018constrained}, the simulation of real-world systems \cite{yu2019real}, context-aware retrieval \cite{brockschmidtgenerative}, and dataset augmentation by producing structurally similar graphs to further support model training, optimization, and enhancement.
 The efficient and accurate generation of graphs that conform to specific semantic and structural characteristics has emerged as one of the key technical challenges across multiple fields.

-In recent years, diffusion models have achieved breakthrough progress in generative tasks including images \citep{dalle2,imagen}, videos \citep{videodm,imagenvideo}, and audios \citep{diffwave,audioldm}.
+In recent years, diffusion models have achieved breakthrough progress in generative tasks including images \cite{dalle2,imagen}, videos \cite{videodm,imagenvideo}, and audios \cite{diffwave,audioldm}.
 Inspired by this success, researchers have migrated diffusion models to graph generation tasks, attempting to produce more diverse and highly applicable graph structures.
 Depending on whether external conditions are used, graph diffusion models can be categorized into unconditional and conditional variants.
-Unconditional models \citep{dmgraph,digress} learn the overall distribution of graphs to generate similar graph while possessing novelty; conditional models incorporate auxiliary information to steer the generation toward structures consistent with the given condition, thereby achieving controllable graph generation.
-For example, 3M-Diffusion \citep{3mdiff} accepts text prompts as conditions to guide a latent diffusion model in generating latent representations of graphs, which are subsequently decoded through a VAE to produce target graphs, thereby enabling precise control over the structural and semantic properties of generated graphs.
+Unconditional models \cite{dmgraph,digress} learn the overall distribution of graphs to generate similar graphs while possessing novelty; conditional models incorporate auxiliary information to steer the generation toward structures consistent with the given condition, thereby achieving controllable graph generation.